-The down payment on the purchase of a dwelling is usually significant.
+- 10.30.
+The initial deposit, or down payment, on the purchase of a dwelling is usually significant.
 Here though there is a problem.
-For the first time buyer this is a pure cost - and indeed it is the first time buyer who faces the full burden of house price inflation while - normally - saving for the deposit.
-There are strong arguments for including this therefore and since a separate house price index is calculated for first time buyers this would seem feasible.
+For the first time buyer this is a pure cost and indeed it is the first time buyer who faces the full burden of house price inflation while normally saving for the deposit.
+There are strong arguments for including this therefore and since a separate house price index is calculated for first time buyers this would seem feasible provided some method can be found for obtaining the needed data.
 However, for second and subsequent buyers the down payment usually comes in part or, indeed, entirely, from the value of the house they sell in order to purchase the second.
 While a relatively small amount may come from savings, the extent of the amount that does not come from savings in many cases leads us to suggest that this should be excluded.
-In this instance, therefore, we suggest a difference in treatment between first time buyers and others.
-And this is reasonable, since a first time buyer may have spent many months or even years saving for a deposit on a property which meanwhile is often rising in price.
+And this is reasonable, since a first time buyer may have spent many months or even years saving for a deposit on a property which meanwhile is often rising in price. - 10.31.
 Extensions and enhancements.
 These cover either an extension to the dwelling or some other improvement the owner desires, from garden sheds to home offices to swimming pools and hot tubs.
-Some can be financed by an extension to a mortgage whereas others would have to be financed from savings or a fresh loan.
+Some can be financed by an extension to a mortgage whereas others may have to be financed from savings or a fresh loan.
 Sometimes they are somewhat analogous to the purchase of a property in that they add to living space which the home owner either "needs or wants" whereas others may be purely for enjoyment.
 Potentially they can all add to the value of the property although the additional value may be small (garden shed) or uncertain (swimming pool, hot tub).
 Thus they can be considered as a capital item but, again, they meet the criterion of satisfying the owner's "needs or wants" so should be potentially in scope.

-CHAPTER 10 DIRECT TAXES AND NATIONAL INSURANCE
+11. DIRECT TAXES AND NATIONAL INSURANCE

-Direct taxes - those imposed directly on a person such as income tax and national insurance - are not normally within the scope of a consumer price index, as under national accounting rules they are considered to be transfer payments.
-Council tax is included in the RPI (as were its predecessors, the community charge and rates) and in CPIH as well as the HCIs.
-The inclusion of council tax and its predecessors has not been without debate but its inclusion has, on balance, been justified through being considered as an indirect tax on ownership or occupation of housing.
+- 11.1.
+This chapter and the next look at two items which some have proposed including in the Household Costs Indices.
+Others disagree.
+We discuss the pros and cons briefly before giving our views. - 11.2.
+Direct taxes those imposed directly on a person such as income tax and national insurance are not normally within the scope of a consumer price index, as under national accounting rules they are considered to be transfer payments.
+Taxes associated with the purchase of a product (such as Value Added Tax) normally are included.
+Council Tax is included in the RPI (as were its predecessors, the community charge and rates) and in CPIH as well as the HCIs.
+The inclusion of council tax and its predecessors has not been without debate23 but its inclusion has, on balance, been justified through being considered as an indirect tax on ownership or occupation of housing.
 A secondary argument has been that it is a payment for the services provided by local authorities.
 As far as we are aware practice as regards local taxes varies in other countries - not least as fiscal arrangements differ - but we understand that the UK is not alone in including our particular form of local taxation in CPIH, RPI and the HCIs.